The Clear Edge

 With 42 clients yearly, that’s 42 × $16,000 = $672,000 in additional lifetime revenue from the same lead flow and conversion rate.

-Retention improvements take 3-6 months to show in revenue (because you’re extending existing clients), but once they compound, they never stop paying.
+Retention improvements take 3–6 months to show up in revenue because you’re extending how long current clients stay, not adding brand-new ones.

-If your retention is below 8 months (services) or 50% repurchase (one-time offers), fix it before optimizing anything else.
-It’s the only number that makes everything else work harder.
+If your retention is below 8 months for services or below 50% repurchase for one-time offers, fix that before optimizing anything else—it’s the one number that makes every other effort work harder.

 Here’s why tracking seventeen metrics fails: most of them are derivatives, not drivers.

-Social followers?
-Doesn’t matter if they don’t become leads.
+• Social followers don’t matter if they don’t become leads.

-Pipeline value?
-That’s just lead flow × average deal size × estimated close rate—three numbers you already have.
+• Pipeline value is just lead flow × average deal size × estimated close rate—three numbers you already have.

-Profit margin?
-Matters, but it’s revenue minus costs—you already know revenue.
+• Profit margin still matters, but it’s just revenue minus costs—and you already know revenue.

-Strip away derivatives and vanity metrics, you’re left with the five that actually move the business.
+Strip away derivatives and vanity metrics and you’re left with the five that actually move the business.

-A consultant went from 22 tracked metrics to 5 and described the shift: “Before, I felt informed but paralyzed.
+A consultant went from 22 tracked metrics to 5 and summed up the shift: “Before, I felt informed but paralyzed.
 Now I feel focused and clear.
 Revenue followed clarity.”

 That’s enough to hire someone to manage the other metrics while you focus on leverage.